TTM4115-G11-2024/Spec3-Final/readme.md

 This is done through the App user interface when prompted for a Car ID.

 ### Charger
 NB!
-This component is supposed to be ran on a Raspberry Pi with sense_hat.
+This component is supposed to be ran on a Raspberry Pi with SenseHat attached.
 ```
 python src/components/charger/run.py <charger_id>
 ```